-The Biden administration said it will soon publish its proposed rule governing Title IX, the federal law banning sex-based discrimination in educational settings.
-The rule will direct how colleges must investigate and potentially punish sexual violence.
+The Biden administration is working on a final rule governing Title IX, the federal law banning sex-based discrimination in educational settings.
+The regulation will direct how colleges must investigate and potentially punish sexual violence.

 Title IX has undergone a series of complex regulatory transformations over the last decade-plus.
 We’ve developed a timeline of the major events over the past 11 years, tracing the law back to when the Obama administration first sought to use Title IX to bolster efforts to prevent campus sexual misconduct.

 The Education Department under former President Barack Obama issues a “Dear Colleague” letter outlining educational institutions’ obligation to protect students from sexual harassment and sexual violence under Title IX.
 The guidance states that even a single episode of sexual misconduct could constitute a hostile educational environment and potentially trigger colleges’ Title IX obligations.